 I've got a great interview lined up for this week, and Part 1 will run tomorrow.
 Be sure to check back for it!

 Many baseball fans thought that it was a bit inappropriate of President Obama to wear a Chicago White Sox hat as he threw out the opening pitching at the Washington Nationals game several years ago.
 However, many others - including those of us on the baseball development side of things - overlooked this fashion faux pas, and instead pointed out that the commander-in-chief's throwing mechanics closely paralleled those of an 11-year-old girl.

 Now that I've irritated a good chunk of my readership, please allow me to explain.

 We are all born with a certain amount of humeral retroversion.
 For the lay population out there, think of retroversion as a bony positioning that allows for more shoulder external rotation.
-As we age, we actually gradually lose retroversion (gain anteversion); as I recall, this process moves the most quickly from ages 8-13, which isn't surprising, as this is when kids rapidly become more skeletally mature.
+As we age, we actually gradually lose retroversion (gain anteversion); this process moves the most quickly from ages 8-13, which isn't surprising, as this is when kids rapidly become more skeletally mature.
 It's why we see more torn ACLs than broken bones in the late teenage years; the bones are no longer the path of least resistance.

 However, we actually see something different in kids who are involved in overhead throwing sports during this crucial developmental period.
 They don't gain anteversion as quickly in their throwing shoulder; in other words, they preserve at lot of the bony positioning that gives rise to external rotation (the lay-back position), which in itself is a predictive factor for throwing velocity.
 Very simply, it's easier for them to get their arm back to throw because the bones (specifically, the proximal humeral epiphysis) have morphed to allow for it.
 There's even a theory out there that this bony positioning actually spares the anterior-inferior glenohumeral ligaments from excessive stress during external rotation, but that's a topic for another day (and president?).